 The home continued to operate during the Second World War and received children evacuated from other NCH branches.
 For a while, the total number in residence at the home swelled to more than three hundred.

 After the war, the home moved towards the family-style groups in the homes being smaller — typically ten to twelve children — and also mixed.
 To facilitate this, four additional children's houses were built in the early 1950s.
 A new residential nursery and nursery school were also established on the site, together with a staff training unit, the Princess Alice College.

+The home finally closed in around 1982.
 All of the home's buildings have now been demolished with the exception of Brampton Hall, now used as a community centre.